xyproto/orbiton/README.md

 * Random characters may appear on the screen when keys are pressed.
 Clear them with `ctrl-l`.
 Terminals are weird.
 * Wide unicode characters are not be displayed correctly.
 * Typing is slow on large terminals.
+* Undo works fine for lines, but may have issues for single characters.

 ## Hotkeys